Committed to Helping You Get Your Genentech Medicine

 I submitted the Patient Consent Form online or gave the signed Patient Consent Form to my doctor.
 Is there anything else I need to do to enroll?

 You do not need to do anything else, but your doctor does.
-He or she needs to submit a form called the SMN.
-The SMN tells us your doctor wants to treat you with Pulmozyme.
-Make sure your doctor has sent us the SMN so you get help from us.
+He or she needs to submit the Prescriber Service Form.
+This form tells us your doctor wants to treat you with Pulmozyme.
+Make sure your doctor has sent us the Prescriber Service Form so you get help from us.